Mary Cameron (painter): Career

 Cameron was a founding member of the Edinburgh Ladies Art Club and the first exhibition of the Society of Scottish Artists, she was later involved with the Royal Scottish Academy, (RSA) but in 1901, when women could exhibit at RSA but not become members, her application was nominated with Pheobe Anna Traquair and Christina Paterson Ross, but no women were elected until Josephine Haswell Miller in 1938.
 Cameron had three other failed attempts.
 She exhibited 56 works at the RSA between 1886 and 1919.
 Her painting, Portrait de Mme.
 Blair et ses borzois received a "Mention Honorable" at the Paris Salon in 1904.
 The winning portrait depicted her sister Flora with her two Russian Borzoi dogs at either side.
 The painting, along with one of Cameron's Spanish paintings, was published in the book Women Painters of the World (1905).

 Cameron held four solo exhibitions between 1908 and 1913 in Edinburgh, London and Paris, with a critic praising her "power, ease and fearlessness".

-In addition to being a talented artist, Cameron was also a capable linguist, and spoke French and Spanish fluently.
-She also had a good knowledge of German and Italian, and knew enough Russian to read and translate it.
+Cameron was also a capable linguist and spoke French and Spanish fluently.
+She was fluent in German and Italian, and knew enough Russian to read and translate it.

 On 30 June 1905 Cameron married Alexis Millar, a horse dealer and jobmaster from Edinburgh, at St Martin-in-the-Fields in London.
 Mary Cameron died at Turnhouse, a hamlet to the west of the Edinburgh, on 15 February 1921, and is buried in Dean Cemetery in Edinburgh.
 The grave lies in the obscured southern terrace, towards the east end.